Artifacts

 README Recommendations

-The README file should introduce the artifact to the user, i.e., describe what the artifact does, and guide the user through the replication of your results.
+The README file should introduce the artifact to the user, i.e., describe what the artifact does, and guide the user through the reproduction of your results.
 In addition, it should guide the user through the test phase evaluation and if needed any required installation or setup processes.
 Ideally, it should consist of the following sections.

 • Summary: brief description of the artifact goal, authors, reference to the paper, and indication on how to cite the artifact.
 We recommend to also describe the structure and content of your artifact.